ahashemiche/ReNeGate/README.md

 ## Code

 ---
-Renegate consists of a series of sources files written in C, a header file, a make file for compilation, examples of input and output files stored in the Examples folder, a readMe file and a user's manual.
+ReNeGate consists of a series of sources files written in C, a header file, a make file for compilation, examples of input and output files stored in the Examples folder, a readMe file and a user's manual.

 ### Content